 Due to its size, Slovenia does not have too many castles.
 Although the country lags behind Austria or Slovakia in numbers, there are some really special castles.
 Such is the case of Predjama Castle, which is now being presented.
-The main special feature is that the castle was literally built on the side of a cliff above the Postojna Cave.
+The main special feature is that the castle was built on the side of a cliff above the Postojna Cave.

 The castle was deliberately built into a natural rock wall sometime in the 13th century to make it more difficult for the enemy to reach.